-- Milieu therapy; - Charges for completion of reports or forms, interest, and missed or cancelled appointments; - Custodial care; - Mutually exclusive procedures.
-These are procedures that are not typically provided to the same patient on the same date of service; - Non-medical services such as social services, recreational, educational, visual and nutritional counseling; - Non-surgical treatment of temporomandibular joint (TMJ) dysfunction including dental appliances, study models, splints and other devices; - Telephone consultations, mailings, faxes, e-mails or any other communication to or from a physician, hospital or other medical provider; and - Treatment for learning disabilities and mental retardation.
+- All charges for chemical aversion therapy, conditioned reflex treatments, narcotherapy or any similar aversion treatments and all related charges (including room and board) - Any provider not specifically listed as covered - Counseling or therapy for marital, educational, sexual, or behavioral problems, or related to mental retardation or learning disabilities - Community-based programs such as self-help groups or 12 step programs - Services by pastoral, marital, or drug/alcohol counselors - Biofeedback (except for treatment of incontinence), conjoint therapy, hypnotherapy, milieu therapy; - Charges for completion of reports or forms, interest, and missed or cancelled appointments; - Custodial care; - Mutually exclusive procedures.
+These are procedures that are not typically provided to the same patient on the same date of service; - Non-medical services such as social services, recreational, educational, visual and nutritional counseling; - Non-surgical treatment of temporomandibular joint (TMJ) dysfunction including dental appliances, study models, splints and other devices; - Telephone consultations, mailings, faxes, e-mails or any other communication to or from a physician, hospital or other medical provider; or - Treatment for learning disabilities and mental retardation.